Back to Countries

 Highlights

-• ✓90-day visa-free entry for US citizens
+• ✓90-day visa-free entry for US citizens with multiple residency pathways

-• ✓Rich cultural heritage and stunning architecture
+• ✓Rich cultural heritage with world-class cuisine and year-round warm climate

 Considerations